battyone/market-reconstruction/README.md

 This is the repository for the code I wrote to perform a market reconstruction through a Markov process.
 Data source is [Yahoo!
 Finance][1].

-The purpose of such code is to study the structure within financial markets and is part of my master's thesis entitled _Modeling Stock Markets through the Reconstruction of Market Processes: The Analysis of the Subprime Crisis_.
+The purpose of such code is to study the structure within financial markets and is part of my master's thesis entitled _Modeling Stock Markets through the Reconstruction of Market Processes_.

 Supervisor: Tanya Araújo